hanskrio/TI-4550/README.md

 2. Run a BOPTEST case with the building emulator model to be controlled (instructions [here](https://github.com/ibpsa/project1-boptest/blob/master/README.md)).
 3. Set up an url = 'http://127.0.0.1:5000' from your machine to the BOPTEST server.
 To identify if port 5000 is already in use, you can use the following command in your terminal: `lsof -i :5000`

+#####
+Note that in the original environment.yml, the following dependencies are Linux-specific system libraries:

+libgcc-ng and libstdcxx-ng: These are the GNU C and C++ standard libraries.
+libgomp: This is the GNU OpenMP implementation for parallel programming.
+ld_impl_linux-64: This refers to the GNU linker for Linux 64-bit systems.
+libuuid: This is the Linux library for generating unique identifiers.

+The creaters of boptestgym have these libraries included because the environment is designed to run on a Linux system.
+Therefore, in this repo I have written and provided environment_M1.yml file, which defines a Python environment named "boptestgym" specifically tailored for macOS systems with Apple Silicon (M1) processors.
+This environment includes a list of Python packages and their dependencies required for the boptestgym project.
+- the updated environment removes Linux-specific packages and focuses on cross-platform dependencies.
+- it includes packages compatible with macOS and Apple Silicon (M1) processors.
+- some packages, such as those related to NVIDIA GPUs, have been omitted as they are not applicable to the macOS environment.
+Use MPS instead if you want to train an agent on M1 GPU's.

 #### Or, follow the instructions for setting up `boptestgym`from:
 https://github.com/ibpsa/project1-boptest-gym